marcalexiei/biome-config/README.md

 > }
 > ```

+##  Note about biome version

+The configuration depends on the `nursery` rule group, which is experimental and may change between minor releases.
+For this reason, the `@biomejs/biome` `peerDependencies` entry in `package.json` uses the `Major.Minor.x` version pattern.

 ## Additional configs

-There additional configs that can be used:
+There are additional configs that can be used:

 - `react`
 - `css`